-While ICR have offices at Diehtosiida, the emergency plan and concept developed is available for the Centre.
+Work with societal safety and preparedness is an integral part of the Centre so operations.
+While ICR have offices at Diehtosiida and the Fram II Centre, the emergency plans and concepts developed are available for the Centre.
 Based on this, the Centre has also refined its plans for the rest of the office space, which will also be continuing into next year.
-The Centre has conducted and participated in safety/ fire drills in the period.
+The